-Websockets will allow you to retrieve real-time data or prevent you from polling too many data
+WebSockets will allow you to retrieve real-time data or prevent you from pulling too many data.

 It is indeed possible to configure and test WebSockets in the Mews Demo environment.

 The simplest way to test WebSocket connections would be to use a browser extension.
 For example, the Browser WebSocket Client Chrome extension.

 Just as you you will need a pair of Access and Client tokens to to make various API calls to Mews, you will need the same to authenticate a WebSocket connection.
 The Client token corresponds to that of the generic "Are you ready to integrate with Mews?" integration in Mews Demo.

 For the purposes of testing, you do NOT need to add a new integration.
 Instead, please use the pair of tokens listed in the Authentication section of our Mews Open API documentation.